Mechanical Engineering B. Sc.

 1. Previous studies:

-Please also note the point number 3 “Area of general-forming / interdisciplinary skills”.
+Please also note the point number 3 “Area of general education / interdisciplinary skills”.

 2. Semester abroad:

-You can submit an application for 1:1 recognition of examination and study achievements.
+You can submit an application for 1:1 recognition of study and examination achievements.

-Please also note the point number 3 “Area of general-forming / interdisciplinary skills”.
+Please also note the point number 3 “Area of general education / interdisciplinary skills”.

 Individual recognition is possible for modules from the Pre-study program as well as for modules from the semester abroad.